saladinjake/fullstack-laravel-react-educational-tech-application/README.md

  -  Your codes should be production ready on  both frontend and backend scripts.

- -  On the frontend , Your codes should be component based and reuseable for future use in further task assigned to you.
+ -  On the frontends , Your codes should be component based and reuseable for future use in further task assigned to you.

  -  On the backend loose coupling, dependency injection